SolomiyaSadova/IosGameStatistic/README.md

 ## Additional info

 You can set URLs in /resources/fetchURLs file.

 Also you can set another time to refresh database.
 Make it in application.properties.
-Update 'delay.before.feed.games.to.database' value
+Update [delay.before.feed.games.to.database] value